reactjs/react.dev/content/docs/getting-started.md

 ## Try React

 React is designed for gradual adoption, and you can use as little or as much React as you need.
-Whether you want to get a taste of React, add some interactivity to a simple HTML page, or start a complex React-powered app, the links in this section should help you get started.
+Whether you want to get a taste of React, add some interactivity to a simple HTML page, or start a complex React-powered app, the links in this section will help you get started.

 ### Online Playgrounds